 Whiteside's buzzer-beating tip-in lifts Heat past Pistons

-Hassan Whiteside tipped in a shot with his left hand as time expired to lift the Miami Heat over the Detroit Pistons 97-96 on Tuesday night.
+Hassan Whiteside tipped in a shot at the buzzer to lift the Miami Heat over the Detroit Pistons 97-96 on Tuesday night.
+Miami is a game up on Chicago for the final playoff spot in the Eastern Conference and 2 1/2 games ahead of Detroit.

 Add your comments below